SnootierMoon/NGHackWeek/README.md

 The program will first prompt you for the product you are searching for.
 Type in a product (e.g. `reaction wheel`), and then press enter.
-The program will then search the web for results.
+The program will search the web for results.

 ```
 Product Name: reaction wheel